josephtkim/CS229-final-project/README.md

 # Exploring Effectiveness of Multimodal Variational Autoencoders on Text-Image Tasks

-This repository contains the implementation of the multimodal VAAE architecture described in my paper [Exploring Effectiveness of Multimodal Variational Autoencoders on Text-Image Tasks](./multimodalVAE.pdf).
+This repository contains the implementation of the multimodal VAE architecture described in my paper [Exploring Effectiveness of Multimodal Variational Autoencoders on Text-Image Tasks](./multimodalVAE.pdf).

 ## Overview